 Jesus condemned the religious leaders' enforcement of what was clearly a non-Biblical practice as if it were given by God and binding on all those who worshipped him!

-The Treasury of Scriptural Knowledge says that this practice was common among the Jews.
-The Pharisees would release by their own power a child from supporting his parents.
-Amazingly, according to the TSK, these religious leaders would deem it sacrilege if such a person afterwards decided to go ahead and support those who gave birth to him.
+The Treasury of Scriptural Knowledge (TSK) states that the practice of Corban was common among the Jews.
+The Pharisees would release, by their own authority, a child from supporting his parents.
+Amazingly, according to the TSK, these religious leaders would deem it sacrilege if such a person afterwards decided to go ahead and support those who gave birth to him!

-Easton's Bible Dictionary goes further on to state that Corban was considered a temple offering set aside or dedicated to God.
-Anything given this designation could not be reclaimed by a person.
-EBD also states that Jesus hated this practice of the Pharisees, as their traditions in this area nullified God's commandment that children should honor their parents.
-Their teaching gave people an excuse for not helping their father or mother and at the same time offered them the opportunity to use such designated good for their own selfish use.
+Easton's Bible Dictionary states that a person could not reclaim anything designated as Corban.
+Jesus hated this practice of the Pharisees, as their traditions in this area nullified God's commandment that children should honor their parents.
+Their man-made teaching gave people an excuse for not helping their father or mother.
+It also, at the same time, offered them the opportunity to use such designated good for their own selfish use.

 God instituted the fifth commandment for the explicit purpose of honoring one's parents (Exodus 20:12).
 Unfortunately, human beings have consistently tampered with his instructions and Corban is just one of many cases.
 One of the ways to honor parents is by giving them financial support when in need, especially when they are in old age.

 Children were obliged to adhere to the law whether they loved their parents or not.
 However, with the permission of the Pharisees, they could circumvent part of the law by dedicating money meant for the parents to the temple through Corban.
 This is one example of how the Eternal's laws were made "of no effect" and overridden by religious tradition.

 Sadly, the practice of Corban is alive and well in some modern Christian groups.
 Some churches are known to encourage members to place a higher priority on the "needs" of the church above their God-given responsibility to their parents and family.